Free Things to Do in Phoenix, AZ

 Try Camelback Mountain via the Echo Canyon Trail.
 Thanks to its challenging uneven terrain, this popular hiking trail is 2.5 miles long and takes about two hours to complete.
 Prepare to earn some serious bragging rights if you’re able to beat that time!

 Another must-visit Phoenix Point of Pride is South Mountain Park.
-With about 17,000 acres of land, it’s the largest municipal park in the United States.
+With about 17,000 acres of land, it’s the largest municipal park in the United States, where you can also get a taste of the beauty of the Sonoran Desert.

 Related Post: 29 Unforgettable Romantic Things to Do in Sedona for Couples